livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - pnpm -F scripts test:migration

 ## TODO
+- on changes to entries connected items, use triggers to update the updated_at of the entry (senses, audio)
 - use actual user ids for created_by and updated_by
-- Run through entries from oldest created to newest created so that first person to add a dialect gets the created_by credit
-- consider if I should make a function that updates the updated_at timestamp on an entry when anything connected is updated, because I need that on the view for sorting - I could calculate it in the view or do it ahead of time - maybe it doesn't matter with materialized views but if they get too slow then I should actually change the data
+- review how local orthographies are stored on lexeme
+- do a local run of the migration script
+  - may get an error on Emiliano Cruz Santiago (speaker id M0ZhQv50lxvJxHZYCbxn) not being a speaker on import-tutelo-test but that dictionary shouldn't exist, removed my test speaker of 2PELJgjxMHXEOcuZfv9MtGyiXdE3 from array

+## UI Tasks
+- stich entries together client-side with videos, photos, sentences, dialects, speakers, using ids in the entries_view
 - when a many-many relationship is cut off by setting "deleted" to a value, then if that relationship is ever wanted again, it will be a failed insert because the unique constraint is still there.
 In case of a failed insert, I need a function to just set the deleted property to null
 - resolve in UI where photo is edited and relationship is added again (also for videos); resolve issue whereby sense_id is sent with sentence update and will result in a conflict on re-adding the relationship
-- Make sure all items from "clean-up" below are being actively logged again as they are run into
-- do a local run of the migration script
-  - may get an error on Emiliano Cruz Santiago (speaker id M0ZhQv50lxvJxHZYCbxn) not being a speaker on import-tutelo-test but that dictionary shouldn't exist, removed my test speaker of 2PELJgjxMHXEOcuZfv9MtGyiXdE3 from array

-## UI Tasks
 - type SupaEntry in [entryId].svelte
 - get dialects from Supabase to EntryDialect.svelte
 - make all types of edits